 Step #8 — Process Payment and Purchase the Vehicle

 This is the final step of purchasing a car or any vehicle from Copart without a dealer’s license.
 If you were on a plan to purchase an individual car, you might have tied up with the broker.
-So, the availability of payment systems will also be dependent on the broker you have tied up with.
+So, the availability of payment systems will also depend on the broker you have tied up with.
 Anyway, Copart lets you pay the amount via different methods, such as wire transfer, debit/credit card, check etc.

-Now that you have bought the car, it’s time to pick up the vehicle from the facility.
+Now that you have bought the car, it’s time to pick it up from the facility.
 There is a complimentary storage period, but that’s something negligible.
 So, it’s recommended to pick up the vehicle as soon as you can.
 You might end up paying some fees otherwise.
 The best way is to check your dashboard and the auction details to know what to do about the pick-up process.

 How Much Can You Save Buying a Salvage Car?